Source Water Protection

 Source Water Protection Plans:

 NMED encourages water systems to go beyond a basic Source Water Assessment by developing and implementing a Source Water Protection Plan.
-Our team can assist you with the process and has created a “toolkit” template document to assist systems when considering what to include in a plan to meet local needs.
+Our team can assist you with the process.

 A plan is voluntary but highly encouraged because it benefits a public water system by providing management and implementation strategies to ensure the active security of a drinking water supply.